MartinP460/react-denmark-map/MIGRATION.md

 ### Breaking changes

 1. **Positioning**.
 If you used the `className` or `style` properties to adjust the position of the map, you should instead wrap `<Map />` in a seperate element and position that.
-This was always the recommended approach but the ability to zoom fully breaks the ability to zoom.
+This was always the recommended approach but the ability to zoom breaks positioning using this method.
 2. **Viewbox**.
 All maps now have the same SVG viewbox dimensions of 1000 x 1215 so you should use these dimensions to customize the viewbox.
 3. **Alt positions**.
 Removed all `altPosition-` props.
 These props rendered some islands closer to the mainland.